vincitamore/tui-blog-portfolio/README.md

 ## Overview

-TUI Blog Portfolio is an interactive, terminal-emulating web application that showcases projects, blog posts, and personal information through a nostalgic command-line interface.
-Users interact via typed commands or clickable elements, navigate with keyboard shortcuts, and experience authentic terminal aesthetics complete with blinking cursors, customizable themes, and a 3D window effect.
+AMORE.BUILD is an interactive, terminal-emulating web application that showcases projects, blog posts, and professional information through a nostalgic command-line interface.
+Users interact via typed commands or clickable elements, navigate with keyboard shortcuts, and experience authentic terminal aesthetics complete with blinking cursors, 23 customizable themes, and a floating 3D window effect.

+On first load, the terminal auto-types `help` to introduce visitors to available commands—all of which are clickable for touch-friendly navigation.

 **Live Demo**: [amore.build](https://amore.build)